PlutoLang/Language-Server/README.md

 ## Using it with VS Code

-Download the .vsix file from [Releases](https://github.com/PlutoLang/pluto-language-server/releases) and drag it into VS Code's Extensions panel.
+Search for `calamity-inc.pluto-language-server` in the marketplace and press "Install."

 The server & plutoc executables are bundled and the server is automatically started.
 If that's too Windows-only or magical for you, [version 0.4.0](https://github.com/PlutoLang/pluto-language-server/releases/tag/0.4.0) of the VSIX still works — you just need to manually set up the language server (see below).